-[UPDATE: May 4, 2017] So Twilio is losing a chunk of business from Uber, their largest single customer.
-It’s a blow and it will impact the next few quarters.
+[UPDATE: May 4, 2017] Twilio is losing a chunk of business from Uber, their largest single customer.
+It's a blow and it will impact the next few quarters.
 The shares took a big hit which is to be expected.
-At this point however the investment thesis remains intact and the company continues to add new customers and grow existing ones at a rapid clip.
-We’ll have more to say on it but we do think that we should revise our IV model to factor in the potentially slower growth and a lower multiple.
+At this point, however, the investment thesis remains intact, and the company continues to add new customers and grow existing ones rapidly.
+We'll have more to say on it but we do think that we should revise our IV model to factor in the potentially slower growth and a lower multiple.
 This takes the IV target down materially but it remains attractive at $48/share.

-I’ve seen this happen before in the space.
+I've seen this happen before in the space.
 In one case it turned out to result in the largest investment gain in my investing career of over 30 years.
-The circumstances were different but it was a software infrastructure company called BEA Systems.
+The circumstances were different, but it was a software infrastructure company called BEA Systems.
 The stock was at $24 or so and on a tear.
 They reported a strong quarter and beat estimates but unknown to all at the time saw a dip in their close rates on new business.
-They didn’t know if it would persist so they lowered guidance.
+They didn't know if it would persist, so they lowered guidance.
 People were shocked and cut the value in half.
-I was an analyst covering it at the time and had to downgrade it to let the dust settle.
-A few months later I was the first to upgrade it as every part of the story checked out as continuing to work and I expected close rates to go right back up.
-That’s what they did and the shares went from the teens to the $40’s fairly quickly.
-They did continue to over $80 but that was a product of the 1999/2000 bubble.
+I was an analyst covering it then and had to downgrade it to let the dust settle.
+A few months later, I was the first to upgrade it as every part of the story checked out as continuing to work, and I expected close rates to go right back up.
+That's what they did, and the shares went from the teens to the $40's fairly quickly.
+They did continue to be over $80, but that was a product of the 1999/2000 bubble.

 Our original Twilio analysis from January 2017 follows:

-One of the ways we scoop up long-term winners is to wait until after the IPO hype subsides and the six-month lockup agreements expire.
-The extra supply creates selling pressure at a time when there isn’t much new incremental demand.
-For companies with very strong fundamental stories, these times create opportunities for long term investors.
-We’ve seen this movie before.
+One of the ways we scoop up long-term winners is to wait until after the IPO hype subsides, and the six-month lockup agreements expire.
+The extra supply creates selling pressure when there isn't much new incremental demand.
+For companies with very strong fundamental stories, these times create opportunities for long-term investors.
+We've seen this movie before.
 Our target on this one is $72.
 Their next earnings report is scheduled for February 7th, 2016.

-Twilio (NYSE: TWLO) came public in June 2016 and the shares soared over the next three months to touch $70.
-Three months later the stock is back in the $20’s.
-The decline can be blamed on the usual suspects – the half-life of IPO hype and the expiration of share lockups which adds supply into the market.
+Twilio (NYSE: TWLO) came public in June 2016, and the shares soared over the next three months to touch $70.
+Three months later, the stock is back in the $20's.
+The decline can be blamed on the usual suspects - the half-life of IPO hype and the expiration of share lockups which adds supply to the market.
 A big chunk of shares came off lockup on December 20th, then a small one in early January.
 Finally, the last large chunk will come in February.
 (Because the company did a secondary, the pending lockup expiration is staggered.)

-With the February lock-up expiration still to come, the stock is likely to be range-bound until that extra supply gets absorbed.
+With the February lock-up expiration still to come, the stock will likely be range-bound until that extra supply gets absorbed.
 Then the shares should be able to make steady gains again.

-Last week the head of AI at Baidu (NASDAQ: BIDU) proclaimed that “AI is the new electricity!”
-There is certainly plenty of hype around AI these days, but the truth is that we have finally reached a kind of tipping point where the amount of online data combined with increased processing power can finally accomplish something.
+Last week the head of AI at Baidu (NASDAQ: BIDU) proclaimed that "AI is the new electricity!"
+There is certainly plenty of hype around AI these days.
+Still, the truth is that we have finally reached a tipping point where the amount of online data combined with increased processing power can finally accomplish something.

-If this metaphor for AI is true, then investors can consider TWLO the wires that connect sources of electricity to end points that do work.
-We think of Twilio more like plumbing and pipes but the infrastructure idea is what’s important.
-Every connected application needs to communicate and work in concert with other connected applications.
-Twilio is a resource for developers that need to embed capabilities like messaging, calling and other communication services directly into their application.
+If this metaphor for AI is true, then investors can consider TWLO the wires that connect sources of electricity to endpoints that do work.
+We think of Twilio more like plumbing and pipes, but the infrastructure idea is important.
+Every connected application must communicate and work in concert with other connected applications.
+Twilio is a resource for developers that need to embed capabilities like messaging, calling, and other communication services directly into their application.

 What about competition?

-Competitors for TWLO fall into two categories – the big companies in this space are Amazon and Google with Microsoft making some inroads.
-These three all offer hosted infrastructure with Amazon being the furthest along with AWS.
-Historically, AWS has focused heavily on compute and storage resources but they had also provided basic messaging tools.
-At the recent AWS re:Invent conference, a number of announcements show where Amazon is going.
-There wasn’t much offered in terms of additional API capabilities and what was offered were new features that helped developers with API development and exploitation *within AWS applications* versus between those applications and other systems.
+Competitors for TWLO fall into two categories - the big companies in this space are Amazon and Google, with Microsoft making some inroads.
+These three all offer hosted infrastructure, with Amazon being the furthest along with AWS.
+Historically, AWS has focused heavily on computing and storage resources and provided basic messaging tools.
+At the recent AWS re:Invent conference, several announcements show where Amazon is going.
+There wasn't much offered in terms of additional API capabilities.
+New features were offered that helped developers with API development and exploitation *within AWS applications* versus between those applications and other systems.

-There are some low-cost options like Plivo, Nexmo and Sinch, but they all basically compete with Twilio on price rather than quality, functionality and support.
-Analysts who follow the space conclude that if you don’t have funding, one of the low-cost options might make sense but if you are able to spend the money then Twilio is the way to go.
-With that landscape and limited funding, the low-end players are probably not a threat.
+Some low-cost options like Plivo, Nexmo, and Sinch compete with Twilio on price rather than quality, functionality, and support.
+Analysts who follow the space conclude that if you don't have funding, one of the low-cost options might make sense but if you can spend the money, then Twilio is the way to go.
+The low-end players are probably not a threat with that landscape and limited funding.

 Twilio has a few advantages which provide at least a modest "moat" around the business:

-- The first is that they are integrated into existing applications.
-It’s not impossible to switch out Twilio for something else but it’s not easy or very high on any anyone’s priority list as long as the company continues to provide support.
-And because developers (over 1M so far) are very familiar with the Twilio API suite, they are apt to continue to use it for new applications too.
+The first is that they are integrated into existing applications.
+It's not impossible to switch out Twilio for something else.
+Still, it's not easy or very high on anyone's priority list as long as the company provides support.
+And because developers (over 1M so far) are familiar with the Twilio API suite, they are apt to continue using it for new applications too.

 - They have built their own network of server infrastructure across the globe.
 This offers improved reliability and performance for their customer base.
-For many applications, slow delivery, lost messages, garbled or dropped voice calls or patchy video are not acceptable.
+For many applications, slow delivery, lost messages, garbled or dropped voice calls, or patchy video are unacceptable.
 This is similar to what Akamai (AKAM) did in their early days by building their own network of servers in the cloud to deliver content reliably.

-We’ve looked at this one long and hard and have not been able to come up with a credible competitive threat.
-We are on the watch for how the new Twilio video platform features play out.
-It’s success (or lack thereof) might have an impact on long-term growth, but it’s too soon to tell how this will play out.
+We've looked at this one long and hard and have not been able to come up with a credible competitive threat.
+We are watching how the new Twilio video platform features play out.
+Its success (or lack thereof) might impact long-term growth, but it's too soon to tell how this will play out.

 Valuation and Price Target

-We’ve updated our “Quick IV model” to account for some additional shares, higher current revenue, and put a 40x earnings multiple on it.
+We've updated our "Quick IV model" to account for additional shares and higher current revenue and put a 40x earnings multiple on it.
 That gives us a $72 target.
 Investors are encouraged to read the original TWLO prospectus, view the Twilio IPO slide deck, and read our full transcript of the IPO roadshow.